frios/Swift-Package-Collections-Manager/README.md

 # Swift-Package-Collections-Manager
-A Mac desktop app for creating, validating, signing and diffing Swift Package Collections.
+A Mac desktop app for generating, validating, signing and diffing Swift package collections.